 This Emmy nomination recognizes the innovation, creativity, and quality of the storytelling that brings these important stories to life – from the writers, animators, voice actors, producers, local teens, and the whole team of talented artists across Africa.

-We especially want to congratulate Fundi Films and Maan Creative who brought these stories to life, the team at CAMFED who helped ensure our messaging was spot on, their My Better World curriculum which inspired the series, and the groups of young people who workshopped stories with us from their own lives.
+We especially want to congratulate Fundi Films and Maan Creative who brought these stories to life, and the groups of young people who workshopped stories with us from their own lives.

 Most importantly, however, is that the show is changing the lives of young people across communities in sub-Saharan Africa: more girls in school, early marriages cancelled, new toilet facilities at schools and more!